alexmilkow/PM-project/README.md

 # PM-project
-This is the repo for the semester project 1
+This is the repo for the project methodology course